telepresenceio/telepresence.io/versioned_docs/version-2.22/install/client.md

 # To install Telepresence, run the following commands
 # from PowerShell as Administrator.

-# 1. Download the latest windows zip containing telepresence.exe and its dependencies (~50 MB):
+# 1. Download the latest windows zip containing telepresence.exe and its dependencies (~60 MB):
+$ProgressPreference = 'SilentlyContinue'
 Invoke-WebRequest https://github.com/telepresenceio/telepresence/releases/latest/download/telepresence-windows-amd64.zip -OutFile telepresence.zip

 # 2. Unzip the telepresence.zip file to the desired directory, then remove the zip file: